askedrelic/journal/README.markdown

 #Advanced usage

-In the simplest for described above, journal entries are stored in ~/.journal.
+By default, journal entries are stored in `~/.journal`.
 By providing the `--location|-l path` command line switch entries will be read from & written to the provided directory.
 This functionality is useful for having journals dealing with separate domains:

     $ journal -l ~/.work "Got all of the monies"